-- salary for regular contractual teaching duties - wages for substitute teaching - wages for homebound teaching - earnings for extra duties performed during the school year (See "Payment for extra duties") - contractual teachers: extra duties related to teaching or the academic program, or involving supervision of students - noncontractual teachers: only extra duties requiring teacher licensure - earnings for summer school (See "Summer earnings") - bonuses - honorariums paid to union officers - longevity stipends - wages while using vacation, sick leave, and personal days - lump-sum payments becoming due and payable to a member prior to or with the final regular paycheck or last day of work, whichever occurs last (See "Lump-sum payments") - contributions to qualified plans eligible for tax-deferral under the Internal Revenue Code, Sections 401(a), 403(b), 457(b), and 529 - contributions to flexible benefit plans (See "TRS flexible benefit plans") - any portion of the 9.0 percent member retirement contributions paid by the employer as a benefit (See "Employer-paid 9.0 percent retirement contributions") - member 2.2 upgrade costs paid by the employer as a benefit (See "Lump-sum payments") - member optional service costs paid by the employer as a benefit (See "Lump-sum payments") - salary or back wage payments resulting from contract buy-outs, labor litigation, and settlement agreements (See "Settlement agreements and judgements")
+- salary for regular contractual teaching duties - wages for substitute teaching - wages for homebound teaching - earnings for extra duties performed during the school year (See pg.
+4, "Payment for extra duties," for specifics for reporting 2024-25 and future years and also about reporting in 2023-24 and prior years. - earnings for summer school (See "Summer earnings") - bonuses (excluding nonpersonal services income, e.g. sign-on bonuses) - honorariums paid to union officers - longevity stipends - wages while using vacation, sick leave, and personal days - lump-sum payments becoming due and payable to a member prior to or with the final regular paycheck or last day of work, whichever occurs last (See "Lump-sum payments") - contributions to qualified plans eligible for tax-deferral under the Internal Revenue Code, Sections 401(a), 403(b), 457(b), and 529 - contributions to flexible benefit plans (See "TRS flexible benefit plans") - any portion of the 9.0 percent member retirement contributions paid by the employer as a benefit (See "Employer-paid 9.0 percent retirement contributions") - member 2.2 upgrade costs paid by the employer as a benefit (See "Lump-sum payments") - member optional service costs paid by the employer as a benefit (See "Lump-sum payments") - salary or back wage payments resulting from contract buy-outs, labor litigation, and settlement agreements (See "Settlement agreements and judgements") - county stipends paid to regional and assistant regional superintendents

-- county stipends paid to regional and assistant regional superintendents - stipends paid to administrators for serving as a board officer or clerk - gift cards given in lieu of payments that qualify as salary.
+- stipends paid to administrators for serving as a board officer or clerk - gift cards given in lieu of payments that qualify as salary.
 Gift cards given for work performed must be reported on an accrual basis.
-Follow lump-sum guidelines for reporting gift cards given as a bonus (i.e. perfect attendance). - payment from the Illinois State Board of Education to national board certified teachers for mentoring and/or professional development (reportable on an accrual basis).
+Follow lump-sum guidelines for reporting gift cards given as a bonus (e.g. perfect attendance). - payment from the Illinois State Board of Education to national board certified teachers for mentoring and/or professional development (reportable on an accrual basis).